 - Shirts must be plain white Oxford dress shirts (short or long sleeves) without any designer logos or emblems, buttoned at the wrists and neck when worn with a tie.
 Shirts are to be neat and tucked in at all times.
 The collar of the shirt must be visible above the collar of the sweater.
 Sweaters or sweater vests (crew or V-neck) must be green, red, or cream.
 Green cardigan sweaters may also be worn.
-Only solid white T-shirts can be worn under Oxford and polo shirts. - Slacks and walking shorts must be navy blue or khaki, neatly pressed, and worn at the waist with a belt.
+Only solid white T-shirts can be worn under Oxford and polo shirts.
+Seasonally appropriate collared shirts must be worn under the quarter-zip pullover.
+During winter uniform ties must also be worn. - Slacks and walking shorts must be navy blue or khaki, neatly pressed, and worn at the waist with a belt.
 Oversized pants are unacceptable. - Shoes must be a deck shoe, a basic Oxford shoe, or a penny loafer.
 Shoes must be brown, black, cordovan, or any muted color and must be leather, leather-like, or suede.
-They may be purchased at the store of your choice, as a specific brand is not required. - Socks must be worn at all times. - Earrings, accessories, or any form of headwear are not to be worn. - Body piercing, ear gauges, or tattoos of any kind are strictly prohibited.
+They may be purchased at the store of your choice, as a specific brand is not required. - Socks must be worn at all times.
+And must be plain (no designs, though single logos such as the Nike or Adidas are exceptions).
+There is no color specification, but green, red, tan, brown or white socks are preferred. - Earrings, accessories, or any form of headwear are not to be worn. - Body piercing, ear gauges, or tattoos of any kind are strictly prohibited.